railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 and credits for the selected entries.
 When these are equal you can click the :guilabel:`Reconcile Entries` button to reconcile the entries.

-	.. note::  *Example Real case of using reconciliation*
+	.. note::  *Example Real Case of Using Reconciliation*

 			Suppose that you are entering customer order details.
 You wonder what is outstanding on the customer account (that is the list of unpaid invoices and unreconciled payments).
 To review